Right to seek review of complaint decision or Commission’s process

 This fact sheet outlines your options to ask for a review of the Aged Care Quality and Safety Commission’s decision in relation to your complaint, or to complain about our service.

 We welcome feedback about our complaint decisions or service.
 Your feedback allows us to address any concerns you may have about our work and improve the way we work in the future.
 It can also help achieve the best outcome for the consumer that the complaint relates to, and for others.

 If you are not happy with a decision we have made about a complaint, you can ask us to review it.
 If you are not happy with the way we managed the complaint, you can complain to us about this.
 You can also ask the Commonwealth Ombudsman to review our actions in managing your complaint.

 Asking the Aged Care Quality and Safety Commission to review the complaint decision

-People who have raised complaints with us, as well as service providers, can ask for a review of our decision once a complaint is finalised.
+People who have raised complaints with us can ask for a review of our decision once a complaint is finalised.
 This may be about our decision to take no further action on a complaint or to end a resolution process.
 Where we have finalised your complaint to your satisfaction, we are unable to review that decision.
 However, if you are not satisfied that the service provider has resolved your concern you are welcome to contact us again.
 You may not request a review if you have chosen to be anonymous or if you withdraw from the complaints process.
+Service providers can also seek review of a decision to end a resolution process.

 How can you request a review of our decision on your complaint?